 Michio Kushi moved to the United States in 1949 from his native Japan after completing law and international relations studies at University of Tokyo.
 He believed in the harmonious coming together of East and West for achieving world peace, happiness and prosperity and began to teach oriental culture, philosophy and other aspects of the way of life as a means to develop mutual understanding and benefit from each other’s views, developments and achievements.
 Influenced and encouraged by George Ohsawa he became the main proponent and educator of the macrobiotic way of life.
 Little by little he began to formulate the basis for a healthy, sustainable and harmonious way of life founded on a unique synthesis of traditional Eastern notions adapted to modern times.
 Michio Kushi greatly contributed to the development of macrobiotics and shaped it in the comprehensive way many people around the world study and practice today.

-In the 1960’s Michio and Aveline Kushi founded Erewhon Natural Foods and pioneered the natural and organic food movements in the United States and around the world.
-Through their educational activities they introduced and helped popularize around the world healthy traditional Asian foods and food culture including cooking with brown rice, noodles, soy sauce, miso, tofu, soymilk, tempeh and other soy products; seitan and other wheat gluten products; sea vegetables, rice malt syrup, amasake, rice vinegar and many others.
-They also contributed to develop planetary health through wholesome cooking and healthful sustainable eating practices such as consuming whole foods, plant-based diets, local food consumption, and encouraging cooking and eating in a more natural traditional pattern.
+In the 1960’s Michio and Aveline Kushi founded Erewhon Natural Foods pioneering the natural and organic food movements as we know it today in the United States and around the world.
+Through their educational activities they introduced and popularized around the world healthy traditional Asian foods and food culture.
+They also contributed to develop planetary health by promoting whole foods, modern plant-based diets, consuming food locally and seasonally and encouraging cooking and eating in a more natural traditional pattern.

-Michio Kushi was at the forefront of the holistic and alternative medicine movements and also taught and promoted traditional and natural methods of healing including oriental medicine and Traditional Chinese Medicine (TCM).
-And promoted various holistic lifestyle practices such as yoga, tai-chi, do-in, martial arts, meditation and many others.
+Michio Kushi was at the forefront of the alternative and integrative medicine movements and taught how to heal through dietary and lifestyle means and other natural methods of healing including oriental medicine.
+He promoted various holistic lifestyle practices such as yoga, tai-chi, do-in, martial arts, meditation and many others.
 His extensive work linking diet and lifestyle with the rise of modern chronic diseases and posible relief through comprehensive dietary and lifestyle changes led to scientific research and the devepment of evidence based dietary and lifestyle approches to health including preventive medicine and lifestyle medicine.
 Over the years Michio and Aveline Kushi personally guided thousands of individuals and families to better health and recovery stories through the macrobiotic approach abound in books, magazines, scientific articles and papers, and other literature.

 The Book of Macrobiotics, “The Universal Way of Health, Happiness & Peace”